ceolson/flu/PROJECT_REPORT.md

 Date: Summer 2019

+_NOTE: I had the project working fairly well when I did a group meeting presentation on 08/01/2019 but since then I've changed a lot about the model architectures (mostly, how the batch normalization works).
+I'm not sure yet that this new stuff works better.
+So, I included a snapshot of this project when it was working decently as a fall back at `flu_08012019/`._

 # Project goals
 This project was intended to create a flexible model capable of generating realistic but synthetic hemagglutinin sequences that can be tuned for a variety of purposes.
 I approached it from a machine learning perspective.
 Keep in mind that I do not have a background in biology.